slukits/lines/README.md

 informs about positioning and size and also provides features to change the later.
 One can also control there if a component is filling, i.e. uses up unused space, or if its size is fixed.
-Components can be arbitrarily nested by embedding *either* the Stacking or Chaining type in a component or by implementing the Stacker or Chainer interface.
+Components can be arbitrarily nested by embedding either the Stacking or Chaining type in a component or by implementing either the Stacker or Chainer interface.

 # Content and format handling

 The Env(ironment) instance passed to a event listener is associated with the screen portion of the component the event is reported to.
 Printing to the environment prints provided content to its screen portion.
-Env's methods LL, At, AA, FG and BG give fine grained control of what is printed where and how.
+Env's methods LL, Sty, AA, FG and BG give fine grained control over what is printed where and how.
 While printing directly to an environment will always clear the component before it prints to its first screen line the LL method lets you select which line to print to.
 A subsequent call of At defines the position in selected line.
 AA sets style attributes while FG and BG set the fore- and background color of the next print.
+Sty on the other hand sets attributes and colors in one go.
 Each of these methods return a writer implementation, i.e. we can do this

 ```go
 fmt.Fprint(e.LL(5).AA(lines.Bold),